ipfs-inactive/interface-js-ipfs-core/SPEC/FILESv2.md

 ### 6. Pinning is an alien concept

-The act of pinning, even though the concept is relatively simple, it's not widely recognised by anyone outside of the IPFS world.
+The act of pinning, even though the concept is relatively simple, is not widely recognised by anyone outside of the IPFS world.
 As mentioned earlier, the pin APIs are necessary for lower level APIs present in IPFS but we could remove the need for pinning and the overhead it creates when importing files if imported files were simply added to MFS.

 ### 6.1.
 IPFS is not a small focused core